-In the next chapter of this series we are going to focus on the advantages of having a closed lumbar disk hernia surgery, as discussed by Assoc.
-Dr. Hayati Aygün, M.D. as discussed by Assoc.
-Dr. Hayati Aygün, M.D.
+In the next chapter of this series we are going to focus on the advantages of having a closed lumbar disk hernia surgery, as discussed by Prof. Dr. Hayati Aygün, M.D. as discussed by Prof. Dr. Hayati Aygün, M.D.

 NOTE: The contents of this page are exclusively provided for informative purposes.
 For diagnosis and treatment please visit your physician.
 Consult your doctor for diagnosis and treatment.